Low-maintenance dogs require occasional bathing and brushing.

 Bathing frequency can range from once every few months to once a month, depending on individual needs.
 Some owners opt for dry shampooing or spot cleaning between baths to keep their Frenchie smelling fresh and clean.

-In terms of nail care, regular trimming is recommended.
+Regular nail care is recommended.
 Their fast-growing nails can easily become overgrown if neglected.
 It’s important to be cautious when trimming their nails, as they have sensitive quicks (blood vessels) that can cause bleeding if cut too short.

 6. Italian Greyhound